johanley/pei-daylight-saving-time/README.md

 *In short, many, perhaps most, of the tz database's pre-1970 and future timestamps are either wrong or misleading.*

 **It looks like every Canadian province and territory has entries in this database, except for Prince Edward Island.**

-I suppose we are assumed to be included under the entry for `America/Halifax`.
+PEI is assumed to be included under the entry for `America/Halifax`.
+This is because clocks in PEI have been the exact same as clocks in Nova Scotia since at least 1970.

-Here is the data for that entry (their version 2025a of the database):
+Here is the data for `America/Halifax` (using version 2025a of the database):

 ```
 # Zone	NAME		STDOFF	RULES	FORMAT	[UNTIL]